-There are some big decisions here: decisions about sports and society and the long-term effects of not only football and baseball, but lacrosse, soccer, and just about every other active sport.
+There are some big decisions to be made: decisions about sports, society, and the long-term effects of not only football and baseball, but lacrosse, soccer, and every other active sport.

 We know that sports participation in our neighborhoods and schools offer real benefits.
-But what’s the balance, here?
+But what’s the balance going to be?

 Families and communities need good, solid information to help decide whether to build a youth football stadium, what kind of helmets to buy, or which sports to fund and support.
 Should we be encouraging sports that might leave our children with debilitating neurologic illnesses?

-We all rely on the media to tell us what we need to know.
-And by media, I mean the news, of course: the traditional news including TV, newspapers, and magazines, but also the new media of Facebook and the internet.
+Americans rely on the media to tell us what we need to know, including traditional news such as TV, newspapers, and magazines, but also the new media of Facebook and the internet.

-The problem isn’t that we lack medical news and information—in fact, we are, in many ways, drowning in it.
+The problem isn’t that we lack medical news and information—in fact, in many ways, we’re drowning in it.
 The problem is that what’s being presented is not always reliable or useful.
 Sometimes, it isn’t even true.

-And this is important.
+This is an important distinction to remember.
 The body of what we know and understand is growing daily.
 The decisions we make about health—about how to prevent and treat head trauma like concussions, for instance—are crucial to every family.

 False information leads to bad decisions, which in health care can have deadly consequences.